buhrmi/inertiax/README.md

 ### `<Frame>` component

 The `<Frame>` component allows you to embed an Inertia page within another Inertia page, complete with its own navigation.
+This is useful for modals, slideovers, etc.

 #### Usage